iSECPartners/LibTech-Auditing-Cheatsheet/README.md

         * Images, Fonts, and other resources are also a concern, as they trigger the Mixed Content warning in browsers (not good), and can allow an attacker to observe or modify traffic to impact or reveal the display of the page.
     * Cookies marked Secure
     * Strict-Transport-Security?
-        * Is the site in Chrome's preloaded HSTS list? http://dev.chromium.org/sts
+        * Is the site in Chrome's preloaded HSTS list?
+(See above)
 * Defense in Depth SSL Practices:
     * DANE
         * Really only effective with DNSSEC